-As mentioned at the start of this article, the interest in Data Mesh has grown significantly in response to the frustrations of having tested a centralized or big data architecture.
+As mentioned at the start of this article, the interest in data mesh has grown significantly in response to the frustrations of having tested a centralized or big data architecture.

-Instead of having a centralized team of data engineers and data scientist responsible for the entire data stack, they are scattered across the organization and work closely together with the domain experts in the respective teams.
+Instead of having a centralized team of data engineers and data scientists responsible for the entire data stack, they are scattered across the organization and work closely with the respective teams' domain experts.
 This will help ensure that the output is usable and understandable by the rest of the organization.

-What are the benefits of Data Mesh for a marketing organization?
+What are the benefits of data mesh for a marketing organization?

 The decision to select an overall data architecture should be taken seriously and will depend on several factors.

 As we’ve seen in this article, marketing teams that are part of organizations with a centralized data architecture can suffer from long waiting times, which slows the team's pace of innovation and testing frequency.
 Moreover, the number of data platforms and clouds marketing teams work with (and want to collect data from) keeps expanding yearly.